Castilian War: Aftermath

 While the Spanish were unable to immediately subjugate Brunei, they did manage to prevent it from regaining a foothold in Luzon.
 Relations between the two nations later improved and trade resumed, as evidenced by a 1599 letter from Governor-General Francisco de Tello de Guzmán in which he asked for a return to a normal relationship.
-With the end of hostilities, Spain was able to focus its attention towards the ongoing Spanish-Moro Wars in the Philippines.

 As a result of the conflict, Brunei ceased to be an empire at sea.
 It gradually set aside its policies of territorial expansion and developed into a city-state, surviving to the modern day as the oldest continuously Islamic political entity.
+Despite this, this wouldn't be the last time Spain fought the Bruneians as they fought again in the Twenty Years' War.